Randomill—The ultimate Adobe Illustrator plugin for randomization and pattern generation.

 Selection

 Create a random sub-selection from your selected objects.
 Alternate modes give you the ability to select a percentage or a specific number of objects from the top, bottom, or middle of the layer stack.
+Select every Nth object from within a selection.

 Font